rhubarbgroup/wp-object-cache-info-spec/README.md

 ## Background

 A persistent WordPress object cache is a two-level cache.
 Level 1 caches items in RAM, and Level 2 caches them in a persistent backing store.
 Various WordPress plugins offer access to various types of backing store.
-The purpose of this specification is unifying the way the various plugins report their efficacy and performance.
+The purpose of this specification is unifying the way the various plugins report their efficiency and performance.

 The core object cache (as of WordPress 6.2, April 2023) is a single-level RAM-only cache.
 As the handling for each request begins, the RAM cache is empty.
 Operations (database retrievals and computations) during request handling place items into the cache, and when they are needed again they can be read from the cache.
 Each cache reading operation returns either the cached item or a false `$found`.
-Thus, the single-level cache's efficacy is measured by these numbers:
+Thus, the single-level cache's efficiency is measured by these numbers:

 * Found items in the cache (hits).
 * Requested items from the cache (total hits and misses).